Lamar Thomas

-Lamar Nathaniel Thomas (born February 12, 1970 in Ocala, Florida) is a former American football Wide Receiver and current Wide Receivers coach for the Orlando Guardians of the XFL.
+Lamar Nathaniel Thomas (born February 12, 1970) is an American football coach and former player who played professionally as a wide receiver in the National Football League (NFL).
+He played college football for the Miami Hurricanes, earning All-American honors in 1992.

 College career

-Thomas played college football and college basketball and ran track at the University of Miami before being drafted in the third round of the 1993 NFL Draft by the Tampa Bay Buccaneers.
+Thomas played college football and college basketball and ran track at the University of Miami, then he was drafted in the third round of the 1993 NFL draft by the Tampa Bay Buccaneers.
 He is a University of Miami Sports Hall of Fame inductee, class of 2014.

-With the Miami Hurricanes Thomas set a then-school record for most receptions in a career (later eclipsed by Reggie Wayne).
-He was the victim of "The Strip", George Teague's strip of the football at the 10-yard line in the 1993 Sugar Bowl, an Alabama rout of Miami.
+With the Miami Hurricanes, Thomas set a then-school record for most receptions in a career (later eclipsed by Reggie Wayne).
+He was on the receiving end of the play known as "The Strip"—when Alabama's George Teague chased him down from behind and ripped the ball from his hands at the 10-yard line, preventing a sure touchdown during the 1993 Sugar Bowl, an Alabama rout of Miami.

 Thomas was interviewed about his time at the University of Miami for the documentary The U, which premiered December 12, 2009 on ESPN.

 Playing career

+Thomas was drafted in the third round of the 1993 NFL Draft by the Tampa Bay Buccaneers.
 Thomas played eight seasons in the NFL as a wide receiver, three with the Buccaneers and five with the Miami Dolphins, where he had his greatest success.
 In his final year of NFL play, he had 43 receptions for 603 yards and five touchdowns.
 His last two seasons were spent on injured reserve (shoulder and hip).

 Post-playing career

-Thomas worked as a color commentator for Comcast Sports Southeast until he was fired due to his comments during an on-field brawl between the University of Miami and FIU in 2006.
+Thomas worked as a color commentator for Comcast Sports Southeast until he was fired due to his comments during an on-field brawl between the University of Miami and Florida International University in 2006.

-From 2013 to 2015, he worked as the Louisville Cardinals wide receivers coach after working with new Louisville head coach Bobby Petrino at Western Kentucky in the same position.
-With the Cardinals, he helped recruit future Heisman Trophy-winning quarterback Lamar Jackson; Jackson had caught Thomas' attention at WKU.
+From 2013 to 2015, he worked as the Louisville Cardinals wide receivers coach after working with Louisville head coach Bobby Petrino at Western Kentucky University in the same position.
+With the Cardinals, he helped recruit future Heisman Trophy-winning quarterback Lamar Jackson; Jackson had caught Thomas' attention at Western Kentucky.
 He was the wide receivers coach at the University of Kentucky from 2016 to 2018.
 In 2019, he served the same position with the Salt Lake Stallions of the Alliance of American Football (AAF).